-To appeal, the student must submit a written request to the Financial Aid Director.
-A verbal request is not acceptable.
-The written request to appeal must explain the circumstances which prevented the student from meeting the Satisfactory Academic Progress standards in the past.
-The student must also describe a course of action moving forward that will allow them to be successful in the future.
-The student is encouraged to include as many specifics as possible.
-The student must also meet with their program Instructor to discuss a plan of action.
+To appeal, the student must submit a written request to the Financial Aid Director within five (5) days of the date of the notice of loss of financial aid eligibility.
+The written request to appeal must explain the circumstances which prevented the student from meeting the Satisfactory Academic Progress standards in the past and supporting documentation.
+The written request must also include a plan for improvement developed with the assistance and approval of the program faculty.